structurizr/structurizr.github.io/dsl/cookbook/groups/index.md

+---
+layout: default
+title: Groups
+parent: Cookbook
+grand_parent: Structurizr DSL
+permalink: /dsl/cookbook/groups
+---

 # Groups

 The `group` keyword provides a way to define a named grouping of elements, which will be rendered as a boundary around those elements.
-See [DSL language reference - group](../../language-reference.md#group) for more details.
+See [DSL language reference - group](/dsl/language.md#group) for more details.

 ## Example